-- 1. Development in Taxal must complement its character as a small rural hamlet, taking account of the following key characteristics: - Taxal Church as a focal point; - Building clusters; - Narrow rural lanes, often without pavements; - Combination boundary treatments comprising hedges and mature trees or lowstone walls; - Mix of one and two storey typical heights; - Stone buildings. - 2.
-Development in Fernilee must complement its character as a small rural village, taking account of the following key characteristics: - Fernilee Church as a focal point; - Loose low-density layout based on larger detached properties and short rows of terraced housing; - Gaps in the built form, allowing views to the wider landscape; - Stone buildings. - 3.
-Development in Horwich End must complement its character, taking account of the following key characteristics: - Properties at the rear of the pavement or set back from the edge of pavement behind small front courts; - Terraced housing following the contours/topography of the land; - Typically, stone or stone fronted buildings and brick; - Low stone boundary walls; - Predominantly two-storey to the road frontages, some with three storeys to the rear due to topography. - 4.
-Development in Bridgemont must complement its character, taking account of the following key characteristics: - Linear in form; - Predominantly two-storey to the road frontages, some with three storeys to the rear due to topography; - Properties set back from the edge of pavement behind small front courts or gardens; - Typically, stone buildings, with stone or slate roofs and chimneys.
+- 1. Development in the Taxal character area identified on the map on page 45 of the Neighbourhood Plan must complement its character as a small rural hamlet, taking account of the following key characteristics: - Taxal Church as a focal point; - Building clusters; - Narrow rural lanes, often without pavements; - Combination boundary treatments comprising hedges and mature trees or lowstone walls; - Mix of one and two storey typical heights; - Stone buildings. - 2.
+Development in the Fernilee character area identified on the map on page 45 of the Neighbourhood Plan must complement its character as a small rural village, taking account of the following key characteristics: - Fernilee Church as a focal point; - Loose low-density layout based on larger detached properties and short rows of terraced housing; - Gaps in the built form, allowing views to the wider landscape; - Stone buildings. - 3.
+Development in the Horwich End character area identified on the map on page 46 of the Neighbourhood Plan must complement its character, taking account of the following key characteristics: - Properties at the rear of the pavement or set back from the edge of pavement behind small front courts; - Terraced housing following the contours/topography of the land; - Typically, stone or stone fronted buildings and brick; - Low stone boundary walls; - Predominantly two-storey to the road frontages, some with three storeys to the rear due to topography. - 4.
+Development in the Bridgemont character area identified on the map on page 46 of the Neighbourhood Plan must complement its character, taking account of the following key characteristics: - Linear in form; - Predominantly two-storey to the road frontages, some with three storeys to the rear due to topography; - Properties set back from the edge of pavement behind small front courts or gardens; - Typically, stone buildings, with stone or slate roofs and chimneys.